Dan Friel: 1888-1889

 Relatively small in stature, but a very talented footballer, Danny Friel was the only ever-present in Burnley's side during the historic first season of League football in 1888–89.
 Burnley were one of the founding members of the Football League in 1888 and Friel remained one of the club's first-choice players as competitive football commenced.

 Dannie Friel made his League debut on 8 September 1888, playing as a centre-half, at Deepdale, the home of Preston North End.
 Preston North End won the match 5–2.

 On 20 October 1888 Dannie Friel was supplanted as Burnley' oldest League player by Thomas Midgley.
 Dannie Friel had been the oldest Burnley League player from 8 September 1888 to 20 October 1888.

-Friel played in all 22 of Burnley' League matches in season 1888–89.
-As a centre-half (21 appearances) he played in a Burnley defence that achieved four clean sheets and restricted the opposition to one–League–goal–in–a–match on two separate occasions.
+Friel featured in all 22 of Burnley's league matches during the 1888–89 season.
+Playing as a centre-half in 21 appearances, he contributed to a Burnley defense that secured four clean sheets and limited the opposition to conceding only one goal in a match on two separate occasions.
 Dannie Friel was the only Burnley player to play in all 22 League games in season 1888-89.

 On 5 October 1889, Friel scored his first Football League goal in the 2–6 home defeat to Aston Villa.
 The following month he announced that he was to leave Burnley, having played 27 league matches and scored one goal.
 In total, Friel had made more than 300 appearances for the club, many of them as team captain.
 After leaving Burnley, he returned to non-League football with Nelson.